metrumresearchgroup/Torsten/example-models/ttpn2/readme.md

 -   sequential run using Torsten's `rk45` solver `pmx_solve_rk45` by looping through the population.
 -   MPI run using Torsten's group solver `pmx_solve_group_rk45` (with 1, 2, 4, 8, 16, 32, 64 processes, respectively).
 Note that with 64 processes the number of processes is greater than the number of subjects(60).

-The wall time of sequential runs and MPI runs(in seconds) with ODE group size 4
+The wall time of sequential runs and MPI runs(in seconds)

 | run                           | wall time(s) | Speedup |
 |----------------------------- |------------ |------- |